Asbestos in Ceilings

 Is it safe to live in a house with an asbestos ceiling?

 Often it is perfectly safe to live in a house with asbestos ceilings, so long as you do not disturb the ceiling in any way.
-However, it is always best to have your ceilings surveyed if you suspect they may contain asbestos, as it can be difficult to accurately assess the safety of ACMs without expert help.
+However, it is always best to have your ceilings surveyed if you suspect they may contain asbestos.

 When did they stop using asbestos in ceilings?